 The NFB will investigate a complaint with the member in question and will update the complainant to let them know of the outcome.
 The NFB has the authority to suspend a member whilst investigations are being carried out.

-The NFB is not in a position to make a judgement on the technical and construction rights or wrongs or a particular case or in apportion to apportion blame to an individual or company.
+The NFB is not in a position to make a judgement on the technical and construction rights or wrongs or a particular case or to apportion blame to an individual or company.
 The case could be taken to mediation, adjudication, arbitration or litigation for such judgement and the costs would have to be covered by the parties involved, not the NFB.

 Please click here to view our complaints process and to download a complaints form if you wish to make a complaint about an NFB member and return to: